RetroPie/RetroPie-Docs/docs/Setting-up-a-PS3-controller.md

 __Note: Do not enable other bluetooth options as these will conflict with the PS3 specific bluetooth setup (sixad)__

 1. Navigate to the "RetroPie" icon in the Home Screen and select it using whatever key you mapped "A" to on your gamepad
-1. Once in the RetroPie GUI, navigate to the RetroPie Setup Option.
+1. Once in the RetroPie GUI, choose [Manage packages] > [driver].
-1. A terminal-like window will pop up with a list of choices; navigate to the "Drivers" option and select it.
-1. Select PS3 Controller Driver, and then select Install.
+1. Select PS3 Controller Driver ("ps3controller"), and then select [Install from source].
 1. Once installation completes, exit RetroPie setup and return to the EmulationStation Home Screen.
 1. Press "Start" to enter the EmulationStation Menu, and select Configure Input.
 1. Disconnect your PS3 controller from USB.
 Now hold the PS button on the controller down until you see the lights on it flash sequentially.
 The controller should now be connected via Bluetooth.